 Access Missouri Financial Assistance Program

 This is a need-based program designed to be simple to understand, provide predictable, portable awards, and increase access to your school of choice.
 Your financial eligibility is determined by your Expected Family Contribution (EFC) as calculated through the Free Application for Federal Student Aid (FAFSA).
+The information for this page is effective for the 2014-2015 academic year, unless otherwise noted.

 Am I eligible?